fncokg/pandoc-tex-numbering/README.md

 Default values of most of the items are `arabic`.
 Exceptions are:
 - Default value of `subfigure-numstyle` is `latin`.
 - Default value of `appendix-numstyle-1` is `Latin`.

+## Numbering Offset
+You can add an offset to any type of numbering so that the numbering starts from a specific number instead of 1.
+- `{item_type}-offset`: The offset of the numbering of figures, tables, equations, subfigures.
+For example `figure-offset` represents the offset of the numbering of figures.
+- `{item-type}-offset-{i}`: The offset of the i-th level of the numbering of sections or appendices.
+For example, `section-offset-1` represents the offset of the first level of the numbering of sections.
+- `theorem-{theorem_name}-offset`: The offset of the theorem numbering.
+Default is `0`.
+For example, if you have `\newtheorem{thm}{Theorem}`, when you set the metadata `theorem-thm-offset` to `1`, the first theorem will be numbered as "Theorem 2" instead of "Theorem 1".

 ## Formatting System